Quasi-compact group schemes, Hopf sheaves, and their representations: Extensions of abelian varieties by affine group schemes

-Accordingly, if $\mathcal S$: $\ate$ is an affine extension, with $G$ an anti-affine group scheme, we say that $\mathcal S$ is of \emph{anti-affine type}.
-Thus, an affine extension of anti-affine type is a surjective affine morphism $q:G\to A$, with $G$ an anti-affine group scheme.
+(2) An affine extension $\mathcal S$: $\ate$, with $G$ anti-affine, is said to be of \emph{anti-affine type}.
+Equivalently, an affine extension of anti-affine type is a surjective affine morphism $q:G\to A$, with $G$ an anti-affine group scheme. \end{defn}